 Items that represent specific memories and/or have a history such as family heirlooms should be kept but they don’t necessarily have to be kept in your parents’ home.
 Encourage them to give these items to other family members or if they have historical significance to donate them to a museum.

 - The Loneliness

 I can tell you from personal experience that loneliness can easily lead to depression and anxiety.
 It’s certainly not uncommon for anyone who is lonely to compensate by surrounding themselves with lots of things, new and old.
-The solution here is to help your parent by encouraging them or enrolling them in outside activities or have frequent visits by family and friends arranged – to alleviate the loneliness.
+The solution here is to help your parents by encouraging them or enrolling them in outside activities or have frequent visits by family and friends arranged – to alleviate the loneliness.

 For more tips on decluttering for yourself and/or your senior loved one check out my article on Decluttering Tips For Seniors.
-There’s alot to know about this very complicated process of cleaning out our living spaces!
+There’s a lot to know about this very complicated process of cleaning out our living spaces!